zsiciarz/24daysofrust/book/day3.md

 writer.encode(movie).ok().expect("CSV writer error");
 ```

-Try removing the `#[deriving(RustcEncodable)]` attribute and see what happens.
+Try removing the `#[derive(RustcEncodable)]` attribute and see what happens.
 Turns out the CSV writer can handle anything that implements `RustcEncodable`.

 CSV parsing
 -----------